-Joanne Chua: Hi, I’m Joanne Chua, Regional Client Development Director at Robert Walters, and I’m your host for this episode of Robert Walters Talent Talks, a leadership series where we invite leaders to share their experiences, advice, and insights.
+Joanne Chua: Hi, I’m Joanne Chua, Regional Client Development Director at Robert Walters, and I’m your host for this episode of Robert Walters Powering Potential, a leadership series where we invite leaders to share their experiences, advice, and insights.

 Today, I’m delighted to have Kenneth Choo, Manager Director, Asia Pacific of HEINEKEN, join us.
 Thank you, Kenneth, for making the time for us.